The search engine optimization (SEO) industry is evolving at a fast and continuous pace.

 Investing time into writing high-quality content, even if it’s not a lot of content, will rank you higher.
 Remember – it’s always quality over quantity!

 Unfocused and Non-Strategic “linkbait”

-Catchy titles on one website that leads to an unrelated or irrelevant content on another website is a big turn off for users.
-The main idea behind this old school SEO technique is anchored in the belief that the backlink to your website is what matters the most.
+Catchy titles on one website that leads to unrelated or irrelevant content on another website are a big turn-off for users.
+The main idea behind this old-school SEO technique is anchored in the belief that the backlink to your website is what matters the most.

 However, it is important to remember that you need to create content that gels with the link and adds value to the reader.
 Many search engines such as Google have started discarding such links altogether.